ibmresilient/resilient-community-apps/fn_webex/README.md

 ## Installation

-### Install
 * To install or uninstall an App or Integration on the _SOAR platform_, see the documentation at [ibm.biz/soar-docs](https://ibm.biz/soar-docs).
 * To install or uninstall an App on _IBM Cloud Pak for Security_, see the documentation at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs) and follow the instructions above to navigate to Orchestration and Automation.

 ### Webex Configuration
 For this application to perform the above-mentioned functions, a Webex app integration must be created at [Webex Developer](https://developer.webex.com/my-apps/new) using the user's organization account.
 This Integrations is how the _SOAR platform_ requests permission to invoke the Webex REST API from _SOAR platform_.
-To do this in a secure way OAuth 2 standard is used, which allows third-party integrations to get a temporary access token for authenticating API calls.
+To do this in a secure way, OAuth 2 standard is used, which allows third-party integrations to get a temporary access token for authenticating API calls.
 The [OAuth Utilities package](https://exchange.xforce.ibmcloud.com/hub/extension/44aaa4fd44c75e22ec979d994ff9948a) developed for IBM SOAR apps is to be used to perform this Authentication.

  ![screenshot: webex-app-integration ](./doc/screenshots/webex-app-integration-sdk.png)